Pion generalized parton distributions at zero skewness: Introduction

 This paper is organized as follows.
-We present a brief introduction of the covariant Nambu--Jona-Lasinio (NJL) model with the proper time regularization scheme, including the calculations of the gap mass, the pion-quark coupling, and pion mass, in Sec.~\ref{sec:NJL}.
+We present a brief introduction of the covariant NJL model with the proper time regularization scheme, including the calculations of the gap mass, the pion-quark coupling, and pion mass, in Sec.~\ref{sec:NJL}.
 Section~\ref{sec:gpd} presents the generic formulation and properties of GPDs and the pion GPDs in the covariant NJL model, including the relation of the pion GPDs and the pion PDFs and EMFFs.
 Additionally, we show how to compute the scalar, vector, and tensor pion form factors from the twist-3 scalar pion GPDs and the first Mellin moments of the zero skewness pion GPDs, respectively.
-We present and discuss our numerical results for the pion GPDs, PDFs, and scalar, vector, and tensor pion form factors and their corresponding charge radii in Sec.~\ref{sec:num}.
-Summary and conclusion of this work are devoted to Sec.~\ref{sec:sum}.
+We present and discuss the numerical results for the pion GPDs, PDFs, and scalar, vector, and tensor pion form factors, together with their corresponding charge radii in Sec.~\ref{sec:num}.
+Summary and conclusion of this work are given in Sec.~\ref{sec:sum}.